ibm-cloud-docs/AnalyticsEngine/index.md

 - The master management node (`mn001`)
 - Two management slave nodes (`mn002` and `mn003`).

 Ambari and all of the Hadoop and Spark components of the cluster run on the management nodes.
-To find out which components run on which of the management nodes, click the **hosts** link on the upper right-hand corner of the Ambari UI.
+To find out which components run on which of the management nodes, click the **hosts** link on the upper right corner of the Ambari UI.
 Drill down further to get to the listing of the components running on each node.

 ### Compute nodes